Iamvikassingh/SmartAssistantUI/README.md

 ## File Structure

 - `SmartAssistantUI.py` — Main Streamlit app.
-- `.env` — Contains your API keys.
+- `.env` — Contains your API key.
 - `README.md` — This file.
 - `SmartAssistant.ipynb` — Architecture and workflow notebook (not required for running the app).

 ## Notes

-- If you hit Gemini quota limits, the app will automatically try OpenAI as a fallback.
+- If you hit Gemini quota limits, wait for quota reset or switch to a different Gemini model.
 - All answers and feedback are based strictly on the uploaded document.
 - If you see "missing ScriptRunContext!" warnings, you can ignore them.
 - For best results, use a paid API key or monitor your quota usage.

 ---
+**Demo:**
+To see a walkthrough, run the app and follow the sidebar instructions.
 **Demo:**
 To see a walkthrough, run the app and follow the sidebar instructions.